Snapshot of MediumFBA for a five strain bacterial model system with application to cystic fibrosis airway infections.

-MediumFBA was released by In Silico Fermentation in February 2024.
+MediumFBA was originally released by In Silico Fermentation in February 2024 and was most recently updated in November 2025.
 Please continue reading this page to learn more about the application and to download this free software.

-MediumFBA is a MATLAB application that integrates the medium design and FBA problems to allow more efficient analysis of metabolic behavior.
-The GUI tool generates growth media that allow monoculture growth of all strains where the metabolic properties of each strain is captured with an available genome-scale reconstruction.
+MediumFBA is a MATLAB application that integrates the medium design and FBA problems to allow more efficient analysis of metabolic models.
+The GUI tool generates growth media that ensure monoculture growth of all included strains, where the metabolic properties of each strain is captured with an available genome-scale reconstruction.
 The workflow allows the definition of nutrients to be included and excluded from the medium such that the user can guide the medium design algorithm to yield an acceptable solution.
-The designed medium can be modified by the user to explore the effects of nutrient uptake rates and non-essential nutrients on monoculture growth and product secretion patterns.
+The designed medium can be modified by the user to explore the effects of non-essential nutrients and nutrient uptake rates on monoculture growth, nutrient utilization and product secretion patterns.

-The following PDF file provides an overview of how MediumFBA can be used to design an in silico medium that allows monoculture growth of four species comprising a synthetic bacterial community.
-More specifically, this example considers the design of an anaerobic glucose minimal medium for the gut pathogen Clostridioides difficile and three strains from the family Enterobacteriaceae, which is commonly elevated in gut microbiomes of patients suffering from recurrent Clostridioides difficile infections.
-The four strain models were downloaded from the Virtual Metabolic Human resource.
+The following PDF file provides an overview of how MediumFBA can be used to design an in silico medium that yields monoculture growth of five strains comprising a synthetic bacterial community.
+More specifically, this example considers the design of an aerobic glucose minimal medium for five strains commonly associated with airway infections in cystic fibrosis patients.
+The genome-scale metabolic reconstructions from the AGORA collection were downloaded from the Virtual Metabolic Human resource.

 MediumFBA has the following requirements: